 - Celiac disease and lactose intolerance.
 Celiac disease is caused by a sensitivity to gluten, found in wheat, barley, and rye.
 Those who are lactose intolerant have trouble digesting dairy products.
 Symptoms include gas, bloating, diarrhea, and abdominal pain.

 Digestive woes such as those we’ve talked about can not only have a negative impact on your quality of life, they can also lead to more serious health problems sparked by imbalances between good and bad bacteria as well as a buildup of toxins that can eventually cause disease.

 Experts recommend a high-fiber diet to avoid digestive problems, but that’s really just the tip of the iceberg.

 The goal is to not only restore the function of the digestive tract but also to create a healthy environment that positively impacts total body health.

-One of our Core Wellness Activators, our Kiwi-Klenz formula, relies entirely on the natural fiber, phenolics, enzymes and antioxidants of kiwifruit to restore digestive health.
+One of our Core Wellness product, our Kiwi-Klenz formula, relies entirely on the natural fiber, phenolics, enzymes and antioxidants of kiwifruit to restore digestive health.